groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-joining/join-specific-pages-groupdocs-merger-java/_index.md

 ---
-title: "How to Join Specific Pages from Multiple Documents Using GroupDocs.Merger for Java"
+title: "How to Join Specific Pages Java Using GroupDocs.Merger"
-description: "Learn how to efficiently join specific pages from multiple documents using GroupDocs.Merger for Java with this comprehensive guide."
+description: "Learn how to join specific pages java efficiently by merging selected pages from multiple documents with GroupDocs.Merger for Java."
-date: "2025-05-10"
+date: "2025-12-26"
 weight: 1
 url: "/java/document-joining/join-specific-pages-groupdocs-merger-java/"
 keywords: